facumolina/evospex-ae/extra/GENERATING_POSTCONDITION_OBJECTS.md

 in0.xml  mut0.xml  mut1.xml  mutations0.txt  out0.xml  out1.xml
 ```

-*getArtist* has one input object (the state of the receiver before executing the method), and two output objects, the receiver (after executing the method) and the return value (of Artist type).
-The generated inputs are stored in file in0.xml, and the generated outputs in files out0.xml (receiver), out1.xml (return value).
-Position *i* of each file (all have the same length) contains a single valid input/output tuple *(i0,o0,o1)* for *getArtist*. mut0.xml and mut1.xml correspond to mutations performed either to the receiver (an object in out0.xml) or the return value (an object in out1.xml).
-Thus, position *i* of in0.xml, mut0.xml and mut1.xml contains an tuple *(i0,m0,m1)* that corresponds to an invalid execution escenario for *getArtist*) (i.e. with one mutated object).
+Method *getArtist* has one input object (the state of the receiver before executing the method), and two output objects, the receiver (after executing the method) and the return value (of String[] type).
+The generated inputs for the method (receivers) are stored in file *in0.xml*, and the generated outputs in files *out0.xml* (possibly updated receiver), *out1.xml* (return value).
+Position *i* of each file contains a single valid input/output tuple *(i0,o0,o1)* for *getArtist*.
+(All files have the same length). *mut0.xml* and *mut1.xml* correspond to mutations performed either to the receiver (an object in *out0.xml*) or the return value (an object in *out1.xml*).
+Thus, position *i* of *in0.xml*, *mut0.xml* and *mut1.xml* contains an tuple *(i0,m0,m1)* that corresponds to an invalid execution escenario for *getArtist* (i.e. with one mutated object).

-Finally, the tests produced (bounded exhaustively) to generate the above tuples can be found in:
+Finally, the tests produced (following a bounded exhaustive approach) to generate the execution scenarios for *getArtist* described above can be found in:

 ```
 $EVOSPEX/src/test/resources/sf110/2_a4j/Artists/getArtist/2/tests
 ```

+As our tool is a customized Randoop version (modified to perform bounded exhuastive generation), tests are generated for the JUnit testing framework:

 ```
 # ls $EVOSPEX/src/test/resources/sf110/2_a4j/Artists/getArtist/2/tests/net/kencochrane/a4j/beans/RegressionTest*